developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 ### Supported Devices

-* All Zebra devices running Android Nougat or higher
+* All Zebra devices running Android Nougat or higher with MX 7.1 or higher

 ### Prerequisites
 * For the Staging Workstation: